Help us achieve our goals:

 Time to ultimate height

-Propagate by grafting or budding onto a clonal rootstock for fruit; quince rootstocks are usually used.
+Propagate by grafting or chip budding onto a clonal rootstock for fruit; quince rootstocks are usually used.
 The rootstock used will affect plant size

 Suggested planting locations and garden types

 Pruning Regular pruning required; a spur bearer.
 Prune cordons and other restricted forms in summer and bushes in winter.
 Further pruning advice: pruning new pear trees, summer pear pruning, winter pear pruning, renovating pear trees, pruning established fans